spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/multiserver-shooter/tutorial-multiserver-intro.md

 ![]({{assetRoot}}assets/tutorial/cross-server-shooting.gif)

-The exercise demonstrates that the workflows and iteration speed you’re used to as an Unreal developer are almost entirely unaltered by the GDK: it’s just like regular Unreal!
+The tutorial demonstrates that the workflows and iteration speed you’re used to as an Unreal developer are almost entirely unaltered by the GDK: it’s just like regular Unreal.
 </br>
 </br>
 ### **> Next:**